"Premium Friday" starts amid hopes to boost spending, cut overwork

 TOKYO, Feb.
 24, Kyodo

-The "Premium Friday" campaign, a government-orchestrated initiative to have workers leave the office early on the last Friday of each month, kicks off in the afternoon in the hope of shoring up tepid consumption and taking a step back from the traditional Japanese practice of long working hours.
+A government-orchestrated campaign encouraging workers to leave the office early once a month kicked off Friday, with retailers and restaurants holding events aimed at people departing work before the usual close of business.

-But companies that are viewing the campaign as a good business opportunity, such as retailers, bars and restaurants, are faced with a dilemma -- if they try to boost sales on the day, their employees would have to remain on the job and work even harder.
+The "Premium Friday" initiative, which promotes a 3 p.m. end to the workday on the last Friday of each month, is aimed at shoring up tepid consumption and winding back the traditional Japanese practice of long working hours amid growing concerns about "karoshi," or death from overwork.

-Some people working for real estate and insurance firms have also expressed concern that if they are forced to return home early, they would lose time communicating with their customers, dragging down the performance of their section.
+Travel agencies are launching two-night-stay tour packages for those who leave the office early on Friday afternoon, while department stores and restaurants are gearing up to offer discounts and special menus to customers.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.